-On October 31, 2017, the Company acquired an exclusive license to sell and market PREXXARTAN[®] (valsartan) oral solution in the United States and its territories with a seven-year term, with extensions to the term available, which had been granted tentative approval by the U.S. Food and Drug Administration ("FDA"), and which was converted to final approval during 2017.
-The Company acquired the exclusive license rights for an upfront payment of US\$100, with an additional US\$400 payable on final FDA approval and will be obligated to pay royalties and milestone payments from the net revenues of PREXXARTAN[®].
-The US\$400 payment is on hold pending resolution of the dispute between the licensor and the third-party manufacturer of PREXXARTAN[®] described in note 17(d) and is recorded within accounts payable and accrued liabilities on the consolidated statements of financial position.
+On October 31, 2017, the Company acquired an exclusive license to sell and market PREXXARTAN® (valsartan) oral solution in the United States and its territories with a seven-year term, with extensions to the term available, which had been granted tentative approval by the U.S. Food and Drug Administration ("FDA"), and which was converted to final approval during 2017.
+The Company acquired the exclusive license rights for an upfront payment of US\$100, with an additional US\$400 payable on final FDA approval and will be obligated to pay royalties and milestone payments from the net revenues of PREXXARTAN®.
+The US\$400 payment was on hold pending resolution of a dispute between the licensor and the third-party manufacturer of PREXXARTAN® and was recorded within accounts payable and accrued liabilities on the consolidated statements of financial position.
+Due to a breach in the contract by counterparty, the Company terminated the contract and recorded a reversal of the US\$400 that was recorded in accounts payable and accrued liabilities.
+As a result a recovery of \$491 was recorded within research and development expenses on the statement of net loss and comprehensive loss for the year ended December 31, 2021.